CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

         29504377_9       all job4e017     cq73  RUNNING       8:15     10:00      1 cn63
        29504377_10       all job4e017     cq73  RUNNING       8:15     10:00      1 cn63
 ```
+3. End the while loop if you ran it.
+4. Go back to our monsoon shell (keep R open) and check your queue `squeue -u <userID> -l` to see how our job tasks are doing.

-Bash scripting can do the same thing manually passing the size of the array `#SBATCH --array=1-500` and when calling an rscript you can pass the job array ID (e.g 1,2,3...500) as a wildcard to the script: `Rscript /projects/species_model.R $SLURM_ARRAY_TASK_ID`
+Note: Bash scripting can do the same thing we did by manually passing the size of the array `#SBATCH --array=1-500` in a bash script.
+When calling an rscript you can pass the job array ID (e.g 1,2,3...500) as a wildcard to the script: `Rscript /projects/species_model.R $SLURM_ARRAY_TASK_ID` to create a job array task (e.g. in the Rscript, the slurm array creates a task for a specific file in a folder of 500 files).
+See slurm resources on [arrays](https://slurm.schedmd.com/job_array.html).

 In the BT jobtable (lives in the registry), errors and notes are recorded so that we know if any job array IDs have failed and what reason they failed.
-This bcomes a useful aspect with large arrays (e.g. >10,000).
+This becomes a useful aspect when implementing large arrays (e.g. >10,000 tasks).

 ## 3b.
 Viewing batchtools resutls
+Open "quick_result_example.R" and run through script.
+1. Clear your rstudio environment. (little broom under environment tab that says "Clear")
+2. Change userID and make sure wd is the correct pathway.
+3. Run through script.

-Open "quick_result_example.R" and run through script (replace userID again).
-THis script simply shows how to access our results that are queried through the job table.
+This script simply shows how to access our results that are queried through the job table.
 Below is the output result from one of the job arrays run from above:

 ```
 > algo.result <- loadResult(test.set.info)